 We’re a family of four in Fort Collins, Colorado, and we’ve made it our job to find products actually worth your money.
 After years of trial (and plenty of error), we’ve cracked the dad code.
 Spoiler: the “World’s Best Dad” mug didn’t make the cut.

-Whether your dad’s a backyard pitmaster, wannabe athlete, tech tinkerer, or professional napper, we’ve got gift ideas he’ll actually use—and love.
-These are the things we’ve tested ourselves, not the filler stuff you see on every other list.
+Whether your dad’s a backyard pitmaster, wannabe athlete, tech tinkerer, or professional napper, these are the 15 Christmas gifts for dads we’ve tested ourselves—not the filler stuff you see on every other list.
+Every pick is still available heading into the 2026 holiday season.

 The Henley That Actually Fits